-The Ph.D. candidate must have final approval by the program director to defend their dissertation and be given permission to register for INR-699 Dissertation II(6 credits) in the fall or spring terms.
+The Ph.D. candidate must have final approval by the program director to defend their dissertation and be given permission to register for INR-699 Dissertation II (6 credits) in the fall or spring terms.
 Ph.D. candidates will be ready to defend only after they have produced a complete dissertation approved by their chair and both readers.
-The defense should be the last step in the process and no changes should be expected to be made after it, except for the correction of possible typos and stylistic improvements.
-Candidates should only consider defending if the chair and both readers recommend it, and the program director concurs.
+The defense should be the last step in the process, and no changes should be expected to be made after it, except for the correction of possible typos and stylistic improvements.
+Candidates may proceed with the defense only if the chair and both readers recommend it, and the program director concurs.

-Students should plan to travel to campus for their dissertation defense as the dissertation process will end with the successful defense of the work before the Dissertation Committee and interested members of the community on campus at Salve Regina University.
-In an exceptional situation, a Dissertation Defense might be arranged online.
-Circumstances may include permanent residency outside the U.S., ongoing physical inability to travel, or other circumstances that cannot be remedied by rescheduling the defense date.
+Students should plan to travel to campus for their dissertation defense since the process concludes with a successful presentation before the Dissertation Committee and interested community members at Salve Regina University.
+In exceptional cases, a Dissertation Defense may be conducted online.
+These circumstances might include permanent residency outside the U.S., ongoing physical inability to travel, or other situations that cannot be resolved by rescheduling the defense.